sam20908/mpp/README.md

 #### Custom Iterators

 Custom iterators are used to make nagivating matrices easier.
-They also meet `LegacyRandomAccessIterator` requirement.
+They also meet `LegacyContiguousIterator` requirement.

 ```cpp
 #include <mpp/matrix.hpp>